elharo/xom/RELEASING.md

     `~/xom/dist/website$ gcloud app deploy --no-promote --project=xom-website`

+4. Check that the staging site—URL found in the output of `gcloud app deploy`—looks OK.
+If it is, promote it from the cloud console.

-4. sftp the files to IBiblio including the assorted jar and zip files
+5. sftp the files to IBiblio including the assorted jar and zip files